danielshervheim/danielshervheim.github.io/_hidden_projects/CSCI 8980/Project 3_Report 1.md

 ## The Cursor

-The cursor follows the mouse around and acts as an indicator of where the player is currently pointing.
+The cursor follows the mouse around and acts as an indicator of which tile the player is currently selecting.
 It also shrinks slightly over highlighted pieces and tiles to indicate to the player that a move can be made at that location.

 The cursor has two properties associated with it: (1) the current position and (2) the target position.
 The target position is updated when the mouse moves over any tile.
 The current position is updated each frame as a blend of the current position and the target position.
 The effect is that the cursor moves towards the target position, decelerating as it gets closer.